arushisharma17/NeuroX/README.md

 ### Use Cases for UDP

 UDP is preferred for real-time applications like gaming and streaming, where occasional data loss is acceptable to maintain speed and performance.

+### Closing Notes
+Understanding the differences between TCP and UDP and their appropriate use cases is crucial for designing network applications that meet specific performance and reliability requirements.

 ---
 ## Domain Name System (DNS)